apache/iceberg/site/docs/aws.md

 As you can see, In the shell command, we use `--packages` to specify the additional AWS bundle and HTTP client dependencies with their version as `2.15.40`.

+For integration with other engines such as Flink, please read their engine documentation pages that explain how to load a custom catalog.

 ## Glue Catalog

 Iceberg enables the use of [AWS Glue](https://aws.amazon.com/glue) as the `Catalog` implementation.